Lalith1011/MISRA-COMPLIANT-BARE-METAL-CODE-FOR-STM32F4/README.md

 This project features MISRA Compliant Bare-metal code for the STM32F401.
-It currently consists of the drivers for the GPIO and UART peripherals along with the newly integrated GCS built on top of the GPIO and UART drivers.
+It currently consists of the drivers for the GPIO and UART peripherals along with the newly integrated GCS (GPIO CONTROL SYSTEM) built on top of the GPIO and UART drivers.
 Take a look at the points below to get an overview about the usage of the drivers.

 **STATUS CODES**